Dutch Section of IBBY

 (address of the section)

-The Dutch IBBY Section was established in 1953 and is not affiliated to any another organization or institution.
-The Section is run by volunteers and does not have an office or any paid-staff.
-In 1996 we organized the 25th IBBY Congress in Groningen, with the theme Telling the Tale.
+The Dutch IBBY Section was established in 1953; it is not affiliated to any another organization or institution and is run by volunteers.
+Netherlands was host to the 25th IBBY Congress in Groningen, with the theme Telling the Tale in 1996.
+Two members of the Dutch IBBY Section have been made Honorary Members of IBBY: Miep Diekmann in 2006 and Jant van der Weg-Laverman in 2014.

-Because the world of children’s books is well organized in the Netherlands, the Dutch IBBY Section focuses on supporting IBBY Sections in less fortunate countries.
-Several times in the past the Dutch IBBY Section has sponsored the international dues of other sections: Latvia, Lithuania, Uruguay and the former Section of Bulgaria.
+The world of children’s books is well organized in the Netherlands, therefore the Dutch IBBY Section focuses on supporting IBBY Sections in less fortunate countries.
+Several times in the past the Dutch IBBY Section has sponsored the international dues and had joint projects with other sections: Latvia, Lithuania, Uruguay and the former section of Bulgaria.

+Within the Netherlands, the IBBY Section works in close co-operation with working group It Fryske Berneboek (The Frisian Children’s Book).
+This working group gives advice for projects wherever Frisian books are involved.
 The Frisian language, which is spoken in northern Netherlands, has a literary tradition of its own.
-The IBBY Section works in close co-operation with working group It Fryske Berneboek (The Frisian Children’s Book).
-This working group gives advice for projects wherever Frisian books are involved.

 Dutch IBBY organizes the annual Day for the Friends of IBBY.
 Every two years the IBBY diplomas for the Dutch Andersen Award candidates and IBBY Honour List nominations are presented, and in the other year the Awards for the Dutch artists nominated for the Biennial of Illustrations Bratislava are presented at this special event.
 The section is also co-organizer of the yearly Annie M.G.
 Schmidt lectures.

-The Section has its own award: the Jenny Smelik/IBBY prize (2.000 Euro), named after the children's book author Jenny Smelik who died in 1980.
-It is given every two years to the author and/or illustrator and/or instigator of a children's book that has contributed to a better understanding of minorities, especially ethnic minorities.
-In 2016 the prize-winning book was De duik by Sjoerd Kuyper (text) and Sanne te Loo (illustrations) and published by Lemniscaat.
-A special mention (500 euro) was given to Liesbet Ruben for her book Mijn opa de trekvogel, published by Tropenmuseum Junior / Querido.
+The Section has its own award: the Jenny Smelik/IBBY prize, named after the children's book author Jenny Smelik, given every two years to the author and/or illustrator and/or instigator of a children's book that has contributed to a better understanding of minorities, especially ethnic minorities.

-The Dutch IBBY section also supports several projects of the International Youth Library in Munich, where the secretary of the IBBY-section works as volunteer for the Dutch-language section.
-Every two years the Dutch IBBY-section also selects and prepares the submissions for the Biennial of Illustrations Bratislava.
+The Dutch IBBY section also supports several projects of the International Youth Library in Munich and selects and prepares the submissions for the Biennial of Illustrations Bratislava.

 Twice a year an IBBY Newsletter (in Dutch) is published and is distributed to all the Friends-of-IBBY, the board members of the Flemish branch of Belgian IBBY, as well as to several (inter)national organizations.

-Literatuur zonder leeftijd (Literature without age) is the only magazine in The Netherlands that addresses the study of children’s literature.
-Dutch IBBY publishes three issues of the magazine every year.
+Every year, Dutch IBBY publishes three issues of the magazine Literatuur zonder leeftijd (Literature without age).
 The magazine includes articles on children’s literature, as well as reports and speeches that reflect the national and international activities surrounding literature for children and young adults, criticism and scientific research, reviews of specialist books and bibliographic notes.